paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/groopix.md

 {% include 'aside' %}

 Groopix was an online tool that allowed users to easily curate and print group-based photo albums.
-Working closely with CEO Steve Douty, I produced the company's branding and visual design and developed the underlying user experience of the product.
+Working closely with CEO Steve Douty, I produced the company’s branding and visual design and developed the underlying user experience of the product.

 *[CEO]: Chief executive officer